vincent-peugnet/wcms/MANUAL.md

     %LIST%

 Sometimes, when you want to add links to a lot of pages, it can be way too long.
 This tool is here to help you generate list of links automatically.
+It's also what we often call a "menu".

 It use the same logic as the page filters in the [home view](#home).